simonzhaoms/pkgdep/docker/docker-notes.md

 - Write a `Dockerfile`.
 Describe all the commands used to create the image in the `Dockerfile`.
 - Save a container into an image.
-Setup the environment in a container, then export it into an image.
+Setup the environment in a container, then commit it into an image.

 ### Via `Dockerfile` ###